boan-anbo/paper-timer-public/index.md

 - Upcoming

+# Usages

+## Allocate time easily

+### Where you have to read _x_ number of books in _y_ amount of time.
+Typical use cases include:
+- literature review
+- class reading assignments
+- daily journal reading
+- Ph.D comprehensive exam preparation,

-# How to use the timer
+### With the timer you can

+##